If you have a great idea for a new activity, society, or club, we’d love to hear from you!

 - To ensure you activities are safe you have to complete a risk assessment for your activities.
 If you are not sure how to complete this, please head to our **Health and Safety Training for Committees** and this should be able to help.

 - Create a draft constitution; this will need to be uploaded to your application form.
-We have created a template for you to use.

 - All groups should financially plan their activities for the first year.
 You should consider all aspects of running a group such as membership, finance, events, facilities and much more.